-Unzip and untar it in the location of your choice.
+Untar it in the location of your choice.
 The xcat-mysql post processing will automatically unwrap MySQL in the /usr/local directory and will create a link for /usr/local/mysql.
 It will also update the PATH environment variable in the /etc/profile file.

-'''

-gunzip xcat-mysql-2.gz

-tar -xvf xcat-mysql-2.tar
+gunzip xcat-mysql-2.gz tar -xvf xcat-mysql-2.tar ./instmysql

-./instmysql

-'''